GeeWee/geewee.github.io/_posts/2020-04-29-5-reasons-not-to-use-observables.md

 After working with them for a little while, I don't think they're as good as I was told.

 The statements above might be true.
 Observables might be simple from a birds-eye perspective.
-Unfortunately simple doesn't alaways mean easy and there's are some things that will end up biting you in the ass.
+Unfortunately simple doesn't always mean easy and there's are some things that will end up biting you in the ass.
 Here's five of them.